karissekjw/cors-example/README.md

 ```

 ## Project Directory
-To keep it simple, we have 2 separate folders to demostrate one with CORS enabled and another without CORS enabled, and the `app` folder to store our client application.
+To keep it simple, we have 2 separate folders to demostrate one server with CORS enabled and another without CORS enabled, and the `app` folder to store our client application.
 ```
 - app
   -- pages
     -- api # this is where we store our server-side api route
   - index.js # /
+  - ssr.js # /ssr
   - with-cors.js # /with-cors
   - without-cors.js # /without-cors
 - with-cors-server